PTDoc – Documentation and Reporting for Penetration Tests

-Before PTDoc, binsec faced the typical challenge: Should reports be written in Word or created with LaTeX?
+Before PTDoc, we at binsec faced the typical challenge: Should reports be written in Word or created with LaTeX?
 Initially, the decision was made for LaTeX, which produced technically clean but rather “typical” LaTeX documents in terms of design.
 With PTDoc, this changed fundamentally – today, it delivers professionally designed reports that are still powered by extensive LaTeX code in the background but managed through a user-friendly interface.

 The core idea of the tool is to provide a uniform and standardized methodology for different targets – such as Active Directory, mobile applications (e.g., Android apps), or networks.
-The binsec team continuously maintains and extends this methodology, integrating well-established standards such as the OWASP Testing Guide, MASVS, and OSSTMM.
+Our binsec team continuously maintains and extends this methodology, integrating well-established standards such as the OWASP Testing Guide, MASVS, and OSSTMM.
 This ensures consistently high quality and the exact repeatability of penetration tests.

 In recent years, it has become clear that this structured approach regularly reveals vulnerabilities that were missed in previous tests.
 One client even stated that they no longer consider earlier assessments from other providers to have been “real” penetration tests.